AwalaApp/codelabs/codelabs/android-centralised.md

 ![](./images/android-centralised/app-screenshot.png)

-As illustrated in the picture below, when you send a ping from your Android app to `ping.awala.services`, the message will pass through the local Awala gateway and then on to the public gateway (at `frankfurt.relaycorp.cloud`, for example).
+As illustrated in the picture below, when you send a ping from your Android app to `ping.awala.services`, the message will pass through the [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) and then on to the public gateway (at `frankfurt.relaycorp.cloud`, for example).

 ![](./images/android-centralised/service-architecture-ping.png)